arevaloarboled/HRIRu/README.md

 |`Available`  | No parameters| This functions set up the spatializer for a sound source.
 By default, the spatializer is not instantiated, so, it is necessary to use for start the spatializer.|
 |`Disable`  | No parameters| This function disables the spatializer and removes the memory load from it.|

->The path of WAV song files start in the Assets directory, so, if you want to play a song.wav in a Sounds/ directory into Assets folder, you call HRIRu.Play("Sounds/song.wav").
+>The path of WAV song files needs to be in the `StreamingAssets` path, so, if you want to play a song.wav in a Sounds/ directory into Assets/StreamingAssets/ folder, you call HRIRu.Play("Sounds/song.wav").

 In the code, to access these methods and properties in a *sound source object*, do it as follows: